cairo-book/cairo-book/src/ch99-01-03-01-contract-storage.md

 ## Storage mappings

 Storage mappings are similar to hash tables in that they allow mapping keys to values.
-However, unlike a typical hash table, the key data itself is not stored - only its hash is used to look up the associated value value in the contract's storage.
+However, unlike a typical hash table, the key data itself is not stored - only its hash is used to look up the associated value in the contract's storage.
 Mappings do not have a concept of length or whether a key/value pair is set.
 The only way to remove a mapping is to set its value to the default zero value.

 Mappings are only used to compute the location of data in the storage of a